 Before you begin any assigned reading for this course or complete the first quiz, please read through this syllabus and complete the PSYS 423 syllabus agreement form posted on Blackboard.
-Your syllabus agreement is due by 11PM on the first day of class, Monday, May 13, 2019.
+Your syllabus agreement is due by Friday, August 27, at 10AM.
 You will be able to upload it to Blackboard.
-By completing this agreement on time, you will earn 20 points of extra credit.
+By completing this agreement on time, you will earn 10 points of extra credit.
 All students must complete the agreement in order to earn a grade in the course.
-Should you complete the assignments in the course but not the syllabus agreement, you will earn an incomplete in the course.
-The quizzes and essays that you complete for PSYS 423 require that you read on your own and are prepared to answer questions over the content.
+Should you complete the assignments in the course but not the syllabus agreement, you will earn an incomplete in the course until the agreement is submitted.
+The guizzes and essays that you complete for PSYS 423 require that you read on your own and that you are prepared to answer questions over the content.
 I will post questions for your reading assignments for each unit (also known as unit assignments).
-I will not collect these unit assignments.
-They are optional and meant to help narrow your focus as you read.
-I am happy to help you answer questions that you have as you use these unit assignments to take notes on the course reading.
-Your quiz questions and essay prompts will be based on the answers to these unit assignments.
-Again these unit assignments are meant to help direct your reading and to facilitate your note taking.
-There may be a strong temptation to write down word-for-word (i.e., to copy/plagiarize) responses from the reading materials when writing your essays.
+The unit assignments are study guides to help you prepare for the quizzes.
+These are not mandatory for you to complete but they will be very helpful for preparing for the quizzes.
+Your quiz questions and essay prompts are based on the content in these unit assignments.
+They are meant to help direct your reading and facilitate note taking.
+There may be a strong temptation to write down wordfor-word (i.e., to copy/plagiarize) responses from the reading materials when writing your essays.
 According to the syllabus agreement form, you agree not to engage in cheating and/or plagiarism in this course.
 If you plagiarize or cheat in this class, aside from the penalties specified herein, I might also notify the Judicial Affairs at WKU.
 This office meets with students who have violated the Academic Honor code specified in the Student Handbook and determines if any additional sanctions should be applied to students who engage in academic misconduct.
-That said, I am happy to assist you when the content is complicated and you need further explanation.

-Components of the Course:
+Components of the Course: (Image on right: scbankruptcyattorney.com)

 Overall, your grade in this course will be dependent upon your performance on unit quizzes and essays that cover the course's topic areas and will be based on your readings.
-All students will also complete a structured interview with an older person.
-Because this course is a web-course, students may assume that it will be easier than a face-toface class.
-In truth, some students will find this course to be easier, and some will find it to be challenging.
+All students will also complete a structured interview with an older person and a research paper that integrates the interviewee's experience into findings from empirical studies.
+Because this course is a web-course, students may assume that it will be easier than a face-to-face class.
+In truth, some students find this course to be easier, and some find it to be challenging.
 If you do not normally read the assigned readings in your courses, then this is not the course for you.
 You should drop this course if you are not willing to complete the assigned reading.

 Note that the readings were selected to be specifically relevant to the unit quizzes and essays.
 I am more interested in the depth of your experience in the course than simply superficially covering topics.
 Students generally have provided positive feedback to me about this aspect of the course.
 The course readings are found on the final page of this syllabus and are plotted out by unit to coincide with the course calendar.
-You really want to focus your reading on those main points outlined in the note-taking unit assignments.
-(Image on right: scbankruptcyattorney.com)